Ruhi Khalidi: Biography

-The family that Ruhi Khalidi was born into was and still is a very prominent Palestinian family in Jerusalem.
-The family still runs the Khalidi Library in the Old City of Jerusalem.
+Ruhi Khalidi was born into a very prominent Palestinian family in Jerusalem.
+It is still the case today, where the family runs the Khalidi Library in the Old City of Jerusalem.
 When the library was first established, Khalidi had a hand in making sure the library was more available to the wider public.
 His interest in French writers contributed to the collection's literature by Montesquieu and Victor Hugo.

-Khalidi studied Islamic sciences and philosophy in Paris, was a lecturer at Sorbonne University, Paris, was a scholar and teacher at the Institute for Foreign Languages in Paris and was appointed Counsel General of the Ottoman Empire in Bordeaux, France, from 1898 to 1908.
+Khalidi studied Islamic sciences and philosophy in Paris, was a lecturer at Sorbonne University, and was a scholar and teacher at the Special School for Oriental Languages in Paris.
+He was also appointed Counsel General of the Ottoman Empire in Bordeaux from 1898 to 1908.

-Ruhi was a high-profile critic of the earliest stages of Zionism, although he made a sincere effort to better understand the movement by attending Yiddish plays, briefly studying at the Alliance Israelite School in Jerusalem and also owning Hebrew texts.
+Khalidi was a high-profile critic of the earliest stages of Zionism, although he made a sincere effort to better understand the movement by attending Yiddish plays, briefly studying at the Alliance Israelite School in Jerusalem and also owning Hebrew texts.
 He was one of the first Palestinians to study modern Hebrew, and he left behind a workbook in which he transliterated a whole host of Hebrew-Arabic cognates and other basic vocabulary.

+In his capacity as an Ottoman parliamentarian, Khalidi raised the Ottoman parliament's 1911 debate on Zionism with his co-representative Sa'id al-Husayni.
+Khalidi advocated for an approach of anti-Zionism, but his debate record contains repeated clarifications to other parliamentarians that he was arguing against Jewish migration to Palestine, but not against the residence or status of Palestinian Jews.